AdrianHou2/prc-recruitment-bayesian-analysis/README.md

 gillespie.h defines a very generic gillespie algorithm

-prc1sim.cpp defines and calls the gillespie algorithm for specifically the prc1 case
+prc1sim.cpp defines and calls the gillespie algorithm for specifically the prc1 case (this is where the main function is)